-There appears a dependence of MLat(WE) from the SymH index: the electrojets shifts equatorward with an increase of the ring current.
-The EE is located more equatorward than the WE by about \sim 6°.
-The constant term A of the regression equations amounts accordingly to MLat(EE) \sim 66° with respect to AsyH and MLat(WE) \sim 72° with respect to SymH.
+A dependence of MLat(WE) appears from the SymH index; the electrojets shifts equatorward with an increase in the ring current.
+The EE is located more equatorward than the WE by about ~ 6°.
+The constant term A of the regression equations amounts accordingly to MLat(EE) ~ 66° with respect to AsyH and MLat(WE) ~ 72° with respect to SymH.

-The EE current strength exceeds those of the WE.
-That means, the interpretation of the EE in the evening sector as a branch-off from the WE at higher latitudes will become more unlikely (Feldstein et al., 2006).
+The EE current strength exceeds that of the WE.
+This means that the interpretation of the EE in the evening sector as branching off from the WE at higher latitudes will become more unlikely (Feldstein et al., 2006).

-The electrojets move more equatorward with increasing disturbance level according to any geomagnetic activity index.
-Their current densities rise from <0.2 A/m to 1.6 A/m for the EE, and up to 1.3 A/m for the WE.
-The current strength of the EE increases hence stronger than that of the WE (by about 30%).
-The EE is observed equatorward of MLat \sim 60° during magnetic storm periods with the threshold latitude for the EE shift of \sim 53°.
+The electrojets move more equatorward with increasing disturbance levels, according to any geomagnetic activity index.
+Their current densities rise from < 0.2 to 1.6 Am^{-1} for the EE and up to 1.3 Am^{-1} for the WE.
+The current strength of the EE increases; hence, it is stronger than that of the WE (by about 30 %).
+The EE is observed equatorward of MLat $\sim 60^{\circ}$ during magnetic storm periods with the threshold latitude for the EE shift of $\sim 53^{\circ}$.